meowyih/meowyih.github.io/epic7-morale/README.md

 # Known issue

 Epic7 database does not have Kikirat v2's camping information.
 So I simply remove it/him from the select list.

+# TODO

+1. For anyone who want to work on the localization, there is a external string table template 'string_table_tw.js' there.
+Implement it and translate the g_heroes in the initialize() function and that is all the work.
+2. A hero select filter would be nice.
+Personally I don't really need that, since it already generate a complete list for the specific hero I want to use.